hyperledger-archives/iroha-docker/README.md

 }
 ```
 Off coure you should change ip address, publicKey, and privateKey for your real environment.

-When you testing IROHA, you can use `sumeragi_test` command in the `/usr/local/iroha/my_test` directory.

 ## 5. IROHA test